herenowcoder/herenowcoder.github.com/_posts/2013-10-03-functional-programming-combines.md

 title: Functional programming combines...
 ---

-Here's what XKCD [put in the tooltip][xkcd1270] recently:
+Here's what [XKCD put in the comic strip tooltip][xkcd1270] recently:

-"Functional programming combines the flexibility and power of abstract mathematics with the intuitive clarity of abstract mathematics."
+**"Functional programming combines the flexibility and power of abstract mathematics with the intuitive clarity of abstract mathematics."**

-So autoironic for me! ;-DD
+So autoironic for me, dabbling with functional stuff for over a decade! ;-DD

 <!--eoe-->
 *3 IX 2013*